Hotel Lafayette

-Hotel Lafayette, also known as the Lafayette Hotel, is a historic hotel building located at Buffalo in Erie County, New York.
+Hotel Lafayette, also known as the Lafayette Hotel, is a historic hotel building located in Buffalo in Erie County, New York.

 History and features

 It is a seven-story steel frame and concrete building designed in the French Renaissance style.
 It is composed of several rectangular building units completed between 1902 and 1926.
 It features decorative vitreous red brick and white terra cotta trim.
+The hotel is the masterpiece of Louise Blanchard Bethune (1856–1913), the first professional woman architect in the United States.